LeonMengoni/Xylella-Fastidiosa/README.md

 ##### _iii_) $\beta$: mean dispersal distance

 As we could imagine, by increasing the mean dispersal distance of the short-distance kernel, the speed of the epidemic increases, approximately linearly.
+Looking at the y-axis, we also see that this parameter is the greatest driver of the disease spreading speed.

 **We could try seeing the balancing between short-distance and long-distance dispersal distances, $\beta$ and $D$.**